janegca/fem-jr-price-comp/README.md

    - JS to add/remove the `visually-hidden` class on the span holding the word _discount_
 1. how to create the slider?
+   - put together using ideas from tutorials and examples (see References)
    - set bg colour based on value using JS ie value 0, no hightlight; value 1, 25% highlight, etc. as a gradient with stops value setting stops?
 1. how to create the toggle switch?
+   - put together using ideas from tutorials (see References)
 1. CTA - had to load the `icon-check.svg`'s in the HTML in order to position as per the design, originally tried using a `ul` but each item would have need custom positioning anyways, making CSS code messier